sn-lab/Blood-flow/README.md

 	Input: Raw image stacks
 	Output: Conversion factor for um/pixels of your image.

-- 3. **extractVelTiffShared.m** extracts the raw blood flow velocity from each file using a radon transform algorithm. requires um/pixel and ms/line, also requires Texas Red or blood plasma label channel only
+- 3. **extractVelTiffShared.m** extracts the raw blood flow velocity from each file using a **radon transform** algorithm. requires um/pixel and ms/line, also requires Texas Red or blood plasma label channel only
 	Input: Blood labelling channel
 	Output: .mat file with the RAW velocity data

+- 4. **velocity_from_tif.m** extracts the raw blood flow velocity from each file using a **SVD algorithm**. requires um/pixel and ms/line, also requires Texas Red or blood plasma label channel only
+	Input: Blood labelling channel
+	Output: .mat file with the RAW velocity data

-- 4. **view_velocities_save_data.m** extracts the final velocity values by filtering noise and background from the initial measurements.
+- 5. **view_velocities_save_data.m** extracts the final velocity values by filtering noise and background from the initial measurements.
 This is done with input from the user
 	Input: rawVel.mat files from extractVelTiffShared.m
 	Output: rawVel ExcludedPts.mat and excel file with average values of velocity and 	standard deviation

-- 5. **avgDiameterinROI.m** extracts the diameter of the vessel by selecting a rectangular area on the vessel manually. gives value in pixels and user needs to use um/pixel conversion factor to transform to microns
+- 6. **avgDiameterinROI.m** extracts the diameter of the vessel by selecting a rectangular area on the vessel manually. gives value in pixels and user needs to use um/pixel conversion factor to transform to microns

 **UN THE FILES IN THE ORDER THEY APPEAR IN THIS README.
 YOU MAY SKIP #1 AND #2 IF YOU ALREADY HAVE MS/LINE AND PIXEL/UM conversion factors**